-Rescuers bring eighth person out of Thai cave on second day of rescue: witness
+Eight boys brought out of Thai cave by late on day two of rescue

 Authorities have not confirmed the identity of the first four boys rescued.
 Some of the boys’ parents told Reuters they had not been told who had been rescued and that they were not allowed to visit the hospital.

-Narongsak said the first four rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.
+Narongsak said the rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.

 “The four children are well at Chiang Rai Prachanukroh hospital.
 But they still need to be kept away from their parents and others due to fear about infection,” he said.